graeter-group/IM30_alpha1-3/README.md

 *Membrane binding of the cyanobacterial ESCRT-III protein IM30/Vipp1 crucially involves the helix α1-3 hairpin*
 (Manuscript in preparation, July 2025)

-If you use this repository, please cite the following software used in the study and adhere to the MIT license:
+If you use this repository, please cite the following software used in the study and adhere to the GPL-3.0 license:

 - **GROMACS 2024.5**
   Abraham, M. et al. *GROMACS 2024.5 Source code*, Zenodo (2025).